Today, I’m excited to share that Penrose Studios is announcing its $10 million Series A.

 Virtual, augmented and mixed reality (what some collectively call “XR”) are still nascent industries.
 Therefore, we exist in an ecosystem where circumstances change far more rapidly than in mature industries such as steel production and apparel manufacturing.
 Eventually, every aspect of our lives will be touched by this technology and will become an even more ubiquitous part of our lives than our phones are today.

 Our recent financing round was led by TransLink Capital, and includes a number of new and returning investors.
-Our investor partners include Sway Ventures (who led our Series Seed round), entrepreneur and SalesForce founder and CEO Marc Benioff, Grammy-award winning artist and VR creator will.i.am, Korea Telecom, Co-Made, 8VC, Suffolk Equity and other wonderful investors and strategic partners.
+Our investor partners include Sway Ventures (who led our Series Seed round), Salesforce Chairman and CEO Marc Benioff, Grammy-award winning artist and VR creator will.i.am, Korea Telecom, Co-Made, 8VC, Suffolk Equity and other wonderful investors and strategic partners.

 So what are we doing with our funding?
 Here’s a short list of our immediate priorities: